some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Service-Instance-IDs of 0x0000 and 0xFFFF shall not be used for a service, since 0x0000 is reserved and 0xFFFF is used to describe all service instances.
+The Service Instance IDs of 0x0000 and 0xFFFF shall not be used for a service instance, since 0x0000 is reserved and 0xFFFF is used to describe all service instances.

 .. feat_req:: 🎯
     :id: feat_req_someip_544